docsifyjs/docsify/docs/README.md

 #### load-sidebar

 Load sidebar markdown file.
 If it is configured, load the current directory `_sidebar.md` by default.
-If the file isn't exist, sidebar will appear TOC.
+If the file isn't exist, sidebar will appear as a TOC.
-** you should add `.nojekyll` into docs folder, to prevent GitHub Pages from ignoring the `_sidebar.md`**
+** you should add `.nojekyll` into docs folder to prevent GitHub Pages from ignoring the `_sidebar.md`**

 ```html
 <script src="/lib/docsify.js" data-load-sidebar></script>